masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/debugging.rst

 The debugging related modules, whether :doc:`in the standard library
 <../debug>` or not, do not take this difference into account.
 They are not
 likely to work, and if they do, are not likely to work in the way you expect.
-In an ideal world, Stackless Python might include modified versions of these modules, and patches adding them would be most welcome.
+In an ideal world, |SLP| might include modified versions of these modules, and patches adding them would be most welcome.

-If you want working debugging for Stackless Python, at this time your best option is to use the `WingWare Python IDE <http://wingware.com>`_.
-WingWare have gone out of their way to add and support Stackless Python development.
+If you want working debugging for |SLP|, at this time your best option is to use the `WingWare Python IDE <http://wingware.com>`_.
+WingWare have gone out of their way to add and support |SLP| development.

 .. note::